Reference Based Pricing (RPB) Group Health Insurance

 Within the reference-based pricing model of health insurance, if an employee participating in the plan decides to seek a procedure from a non-participating provider, the employee is responsible for the payment of the extra charges above the limit set by the group health plan.

-In actuality, both medical service providers and the insured group seem to benefit from this reference-based pricing approach, because reference-based pricing limits usually pay a little higher than the generally accepted Medicare-negotiated price.
+In actuality, both medical service providers and the insured group seem to benefit from this reference-based pricing approach, because RBP limits usually pay a little higher than the generally accepted Medicare-negotiated price.
 (Typically 50% higher.)

 One major objective of reference-based pricing is to inform employees that they can save money, and sometimes even be financially compensated, for making smart choices about their healthcare.